nitchlive-dictionary/nitchlive-dictionary.github.io/README.md

 1. Pepperoni's collection of Nitch's forhead
 2. IKEA Meatballs
 3. The shrimp chain
+4. Getting 5G internet for nitch in 2026???
+5. Asen Vasilev my beloved <3

 ###### If your message is on this page and you don't want it to be, feel free to contact me on discord by pepperoni11_